How ConsumerAffairs uses cookies

 Get moving quotes and schedule in-home estimates

-If you plan to hire movers, look for moving companies that conduct in-home estimates.
-An in-home estimate ensures the most accurate pricing and helps protect you from unexpected fees.
-Avoid moving companies that offer quotes without seeing your belongings, since that sometimes indicates a scam.
+If you plan to hire professional movers, look for moving companies that conduct in-home estimates.
+An in-home estimate provides the most accurate pricing and helps protect you from unexpected fees or volume surcharges later.
+Avoid companies that offer quotes without seeing your belongings, since that sometimes points to a moving scam.

-Once you have enough quotes to compare, book the movers as soon as possible to secure the best rates and have greater flexibility with moving dates.
+Once you have enough quotes to compare, book the movers as soon as possible to secure the best rates and have greater flexibility with your move dates.

 6 weeks before moving